ombori/grid-docs/core-services/grid-alerts/README.md

 # Grid Alerts

-Grid Alerts is a platform features which monitors devices health and sends notifications to specified recipients when a rule's condition is met.
+Grid Alerts is a platform feature which monitors devices health and sends notifications to specified recipients when a rule's condition is met.
 You can access the Alerts feature in your tenant page, and navigate to `Menu > Alerts`.